scottwedge/coding-refresher/notes/well-grounded-rubyist/chapter-9.md

 </details>

-*retrieve multiple values as an array*
+*retrieve multiple values of keys as an array from a hash*
 <details>
 <summary>Answer</summary>